gustaavv/SecureCloudInspector/README.md

 TODO

-## Name

-'Secure Cloud Inspector' means an inspector between users' local filesystem and the cloud drive, aiming to secure privacy of users' data in the cloud drive transparently.

-Finding a proper abbreviation is also the target (maybe the main target 🤣).

 # What SCI is not
 - A tool that follows every modern cryptography rule.
 Choose other tools that guarantee absolute data security if you prioritize it.
 - A cloud drive client.

+# Name

+'Secure Cloud Inspector' means an inspector between users' local filesystem and the cloud drive, aiming to secure privacy of users' data in the cloud drive transparently.

+Finding a proper abbreviation is also the target (maybe the main target 🤣).

+# Why C#?

+I have a good knowledge of Python and Java before.
+- Python lacks performance;
+- Java is hard to use when developing GUI;

+While C#
+- Have good performance;
+- Coding experience is better than Java;
+- Easier to develop a GUI program (it seems so);

+Since C# resembles Java, it is easy for me to learn.
+I think it's a good opportunity to practice coding in C#.